South Korean firms not seen raising Canadian security concerns

-OTTAWA (Reuters) - A possible bid for BlackBerry Ltd (BBRY.O) (BB.TO) by South Korea’s Samsung Electronics Co Ltd (005930.KS) would be unlikely to raise Canadian government security concerns, sources familiar with Ottawa’s thinking said on Wednesday.
+OTTAWA, Jan 14 (Reuters) - A possible bid for BlackBerry Ltd by South Korea’s Samsung Electronics Co Ltd would be unlikely to raise Canadian government security concerns, sources familiar with Ottawa’s thinking said on Wednesday.

 “I don’t imagine that there’d be any security roadblocks,” the source said, reacting to a Reuters story that Samsung had recently approached BlackBerry Ltd about buying the smartphone maker.